Can I administer a statutory declaration if I’m not currently working?

 - be an “authorised person in relation to the administration of oaths” as set out in section 183 of the Legal Services Act 2007

-Where the only reserved legal activity you undertake when practising on your own (but not as a recognised sole practice) is administering oaths or statutory declarations, the SRA will not see you as being in breach of regulation 10.1 of the Authorisation of Individuals Regulations (AIRs).
+Where the only reserved legal activities undertaken by you when practising on your own are administering oaths or statutory declarations, the SRA will not see you being in breach of regulation 10.2(c) of the Authorisation of Individuals Regulations (AIRs).

-- charge a fee for administering oaths or statutory declarations other than the statutory fee, or
+- you do not charge a fee for administering oaths or statutory declarations other than the statutory fee, and

-- provide the services of administering oaths or statutory declarations by way of business
+- you do not provide the services of administering oaths or statutory declarations by way of business

-For more information, see the SRA guidance on administering oaths and statutory declarations outside normal practice and Execution of Documents (4th edition).
+For more information, see Execution of Documents (4th edition).

 Disclaimer